affinda/affinda-typescript/docs/interfaces/AffindaAPICreateRedactedResumeOptionalParams.md

 • `Optional` **url**: `string`

-URL to file to download and process
+URL to a resume to download and process

 ___